RohmSemiconductor/Linux-Kernel-PMIC-Drivers/BD96801/README.md

 * Watchdog

 ### Known issues

-When working with upstream Linux, please report bugs using the information found from the MAINTAINERS file located in the kernel sources.
-ROHM can't control what fixes or features get in the upstream Linux but we are actively following the Linux development mail lists and some of us are also listed in the MAINTAINER information.

 For the downstream reference drivers, please see the bug-tracker for bd96801 Linux drivers related [known issues](https://github.com/RohmSemiconductor/Linux-Kernel-PMIC-Drivers/issues?q=is%3Aissue+repo%3ALinux-Kernel-PMIC-Drivers+BD96801+in%3Atitle).
 If you encounter a bug which is not known - feel free to report it - thanks!